asadiceiu/QR-Verify/Readme.md

 - Open the GUI for selecting two images
 - Detect QR codes in the selected images
-- Compare the QR codes using SIFT-based texture analysis
+- Compare the QR codes using SIFT-based and ORB-based texture analysis
 - Display the similarity score

 ## License